mercadopago/devsite-docs/guides/manage-account/reports/available-money/glossary.en.md

 > WARNING
 >
-> The Available Balance report will be disabled next March 01, 2022
+> The Available Balance report will be disabled from March 1st, 2022
 >
 > Use the [Releases report](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/reports/released-money/introduction) to reconcile the transactions that affect the balance available in your account, including your bank withdrawals.